carlos0716/landing-page/README.md

 # landing-page
-Project from the Odin Project to design a web page from sctracht.
+Project from the Odin Project to design a web page from scratch.